Agave Victoriae Reginae (a-GAH-vee vik-TOR-ee-ay ree-JIN-ay-ee) is a succulent agave species belonging to the Agavaceae (Asparagaceae) family.

 Because this plant does not grow to great size and does not produce pups at its base, it’s a very good choice as a potted or container plant.

-In any climate, Royal Agave can make a nice house plant if you have a very sunny indoor setting.
+In any climate, Agave victoriae reginae can make a nice house plant if you have a very sunny indoor setting.